Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: associated production

-The final reach of our analysis on a generic $X$ charged resonance is shown in Fig. \ref{fig:reach}.
+The final reach of our analysis on a generic $X$ charged resonance is shown in Fig.~\ref{fig:reach}.
 We have estimated the statistical significance as $S/\sqrt{S+B}$, with $S$ ($B$) denoting the signal (background) number of events.
-We indicate the 5$\sigma$ discovery and the 2$\sigma$ exclusion reach for a 10, 30 and a 50 TeV muon collider with different collected integrated luminosities, up to the maximum achievable value, $L=10\, (\frac{\sqrt{s}}{10\, \text{TeV}})^2$ ab$^{-1}$ \cite{Han:2020uak}.
-The MuCol can probe with this analysis in the associated $WX$ channel, charged $X$ resonances up to mass values close to the center-of-mass energy, and for couplings as small as $10^{-2} g_2$, $10^{-3} g_2$ and $10^{-(3\div 4)} g_2$ for $\sqrt{s}=$10, 30 and 50 TeV respectively. \\ Furthermore, a $W^\prime$ in the SSM scenario, corresponding to the case $g_X/g_2=1$, can be discovered at the very early stage of running by a muon collider.
-We find that \textsf{with just 50 pb$^{-1}$ of integrated luminosity, a SSM $W^\prime$ with a mass up to 9, 28 and 46 TeV can be discovered by the MuCol with $\sqrt{s}=$ 10, 30 and 50 TeV respectively.} In the case of the \textsf{MDM bound state}, we find the following expected reach for a 5-plet MDM $^1 s_3$ charged bound state of 28 TeV: \textsf{ it can be excluded with about 34 fb$^{-1}$ and discovered with 210 fb$^{-1}$ by a 30 TeV muon collider}.
+We indicate the 5$\sigma$ discovery and the 2$\sigma$ exclusion reach for a 10, 30 and a 50 TeV muon collider with different collected integrated luminosities, up to the maximum achievable value, $L=10\, (\frac{\sqrt{s}}{10\, \text{TeV}})^2$ ab$^{-1}$ \cite{Han:2020uak}. \footnote{The reported reach does not include systematic errors.
+By including conservatively a systematic uncertainty of 10\% \cite{MuonCollider:2022ded} on both the signal and the background, we estimate that the sensitivities to the $g_X$ coupling decrease by no more than 5\% compared to the values shown in Fig.~\ref{fig:reach}.
+Note that, in general, the search channel and the strategy considered in this study, enjoying a very high signal-to-background ratio, are little affected by systematics.} The MuCol can probe with this analysis in the associated $WX$ channel, charged $X$ resonances up to mass values close to the center-of-mass energy, and for couplings as small as $10^{-2} g_2$, $10^{-3} g_2$ and $10^{-3}-10^{-4} g_2$ for $\sqrt{s}=$10, 30 and 50 TeV respectively.
+Furthermore, a $W^\prime$ in the SSM scenario, corresponding to the case $g_X/g_2=1$, can be discovered at the very early stage of running by a muon collider.
+We find that \textsf{with just 50 pb$^{-1}$ of integrated luminosity, a SSM $W^\prime$ with a mass up to 9, 28 and 46 TeV can be discovered by the MuCol with $\sqrt{s}=$ 10, 30 and 50 TeV respectively.} This marks an unprecedented level for a direct search.
+For comparison, the efficiency that can be achieved in a direct search for a heavy resonance at the future 100 TeV proton-proton collider, FCC-hh \cite{FCC:2018vvp}, is about one-to-two orders of magnitude lower than the efficiency of the proposed search at a 10 TeV muon collider (cfr. \cite{Golling:2016gvc, Thamm:2015zwa}).\\ In the case of the \textsf{MDM bound state}, we find the following expected reach for a 5-plet MDM $^1 s_3$ charged bound state of 28 TeV: \textsf{ it can be excluded with about 34 fb$^{-1}$ and discovered with 210 fb$^{-1}$ by a 30 TeV muon collider}.
 This muon collider reach is even higher for larger collision energies and/or mass values lower than 28 TeV.
 That is, for $\sqrt{s}/m_{^1 s_3}\gtrsim 1.07 $, the values we indicate represents a conservative estimate of the MuCol reach on a 5-plet MDM bound state of mass $m_{^1 s_3}$.
+The reach found in this paper on the 5-plet MDM is significantly more efficient than the reach of WIMP searches based on missing-mass and disappearing tracks signatures, which would be able to test the 5-plet target only for $\sqrt{s}\gtrsim 30\div 50$ TeV and a large amount of integrated luminosity, $L\gtrsim 2\div 100$ ab$^{-1}$ \cite{Capdevilla:2021fmj, Bottaro:2021snn}.
+Even lower sensitivities are expected from mono-X searches, which would need very high collision energies, around 100 TeV, in order to reach the 5-plet target \cite{Han:2020uak}.